 That’s a lot of data for search engines to sift through, categorize, and authenticate.
 And, let’s face it, search engines are far from perfect.
 Even when top search engines like Google update their algorithms an average of 6x per day, every day, for decades, false, spam, and harmful information has been prevalent everywhere online.

-What is involved with E-A-T?
+What is E-E-A-T?

-On December 15, 2022, Google added to this base with an additional “E” for experience, now forming E-E-A-T or Double-E-A-T. According to Google, “Trust” is the “most important member” of Google’s Search Quality Evaluator Guidelines, which is part of the reason for the additional E. Reading reviews from other people with personal experience with a product or service is an integral part of research that individuals do to gain trust in a brand.
+According to Google, “Trust” is the “most important member” of Google’s Search Quality Evaluator Guidelines, which is part of the reason for the additional E. Users read reviews from other people with personal experience with a product or service as an important part of their research to gain trust in a brand.

-Is E-E-A-T a direct ranking factor?
+Is E-E-A-T a ranking factor?

 While E-E-A-T is not technically a ranking factor, it can impact your content’s rank.
 Part of several aspects of Google’s ranking algorithm, E-E-A-T guidelines tell the real human reviewers exactly what type of content Google considers high-quality.